East Midlands Railway: Controversy

 East Midlands Railway was investigated by the Advertising Standards Authority, who in September 2021 found that they had breached marketing codes.
 The firm had launched a competition in February 2021 asking participants for ideas to "Build Back Better" with the chance of winning £5,000.
-However, the competition was closed and the prize not awarded.
-East Midlands Railway stated that this was due to financial concerns regarding the COVID-19 pandemic and due to the low quality of entries received.
+However, the competition was closed and the prize not awarded; East Midlands Railway stated that this was due to financial concerns regarding the COVID-19 pandemic as well as due to the low quality of entries received.